Colby College reportedly sends students to local hotel as precaution against coronavirus

-MAINE, USA — Colby College has reportedly rented out a number of rooms on the third floor of the Waterville Best Western and moved a number of students there reportedly as a precaution against the coronavirus, a source told NEWS CENTER Maine on Thursday.
+MAINE, USA — Colby College has reportedly rented out a number of rooms at a local hotel and moved a number of students there reportedly as a precaution against the coronavirus, a source told NEWS CENTER Maine on Thursday.

-NEWS CENTER Maine reached out to a Colby spokesperson for comment and has not heard back.
+In an email sent out to Colby students on Saturday, Dean Karlene A.P.
+Burrell-McRae wrote, "any member of our community who was in China in January is required to stay in isolation until the 14-day incubation period has concluded.
+Students will be provided with accommodations, meals, and support."

+"Colby College is not aware of any cases of the Coronavirus in the Colby community or anywhere in Maine," Director of Media Relations at Colby, George T. Sopko said in a statement Thursday.

 The Maine Center for Disease Control said the college did not contact its office before moving students to the hotel.